 Gail Abbey, soprano, has been a member of Emmanuel Music’s soprano section since 1986, and has appeared as soloist in their performances of Bach’s St. Matthew Passion, St. John Passion, and Mass in B minor, Handel’s Brockes Passion and Israel in Egypt, and Mozart’s Magic Flute, as well as Bach cantatas and Schütz and Buxtehude motets.
-She is a founding member of Trium, a soprano trio which had its debut at Emmanuel in 1997.
-With Trium she was featured in Emmanuel’s 2006 Schumann Chamber Series in and has given concerts at Trinity College, Brandeis University, and Phillips Exeter Academy.
-Ms. Abbey has also soloed, toured, and recorded with the Handel and Haydn Society, Boston Baroque, and Cappella Clausura.
-She has performed as a guest soloist with Spectrum Singers, Jubal’s Lyre, the Cambridge Bach Ensemble and Musicians of the Old Post Road.
-Ms. Abbey is a graduate of Westminster Choir College where she toured with the Westminster Choir, sang in the Spoleto Festival, and soloed with the New York Philharmonic under the direction of Zubin Mehta.
-She currently teaches voice in her home in Holliston, MA.
+With the soprano trio Trium she was featured in Emmanuel’s 2006 Schumann Chamber Series.
+She has also soloed, toured, and recorded with the Handel and Haydn Society, Boston Baroque, and Cappella Clausura.
+Ms. Abbey is a graduate of Westminster Choir College where she toured and recorded with the Westminster Choir, sang in the Spoleto Festival, and soloed with the New York Philharmonic under the direction of Zubin Mehta.
+In addition to singing, Ms. Abbey is the Office Administrator to Blue Heron, and teaches voice in her home in Holliston, MA.

 Matthew Anderson has been praised for the warm tenor voice and polished musicality he brings to oratorio, opera, and musical theater.
 He has appeared at the Aldeburgh Festival as a soloist in Bach’s St. Matthew Passion and at the Carmel Bach Festival, where he was featured as a 2010 Virginia Best Adams Fellow and a 2011 festival soloist in Bach’s St. John Passion.
 Mr. Anderson has twice won prizes in the American Bach Society Competition, and received second prize in the Oratorio Society of New York Solo Competition.
 Recent performances from his varied repertoire include Stravinsky’s Renard at Tanglewood and the Mostly Mozart Festival with the Mark Morris Dance Group; John Harbison’s Winter’s Tale with the Boston Modern Orchestra Project; Haydn’s Creation with Emmanuel Music; Bach’s St. John Passion (Evangelist) at Princeton University, Boston University, and the University of Chicago; several works by Benjamin Britten (Serenade, Saint Nicolas, and Cantata Misericordium); John Austin’s new opera Heloise and Abelard at Harvard University; and Handel’s Messiah at Carnegie Hall.
 Also recognized as a gifted performer of the American songbook, Mr. Anderson has won high praise for his performances with Keith Lockhart and the Boston Pops in Carousel (as Mr. Snow), “A Richard Rogers Celebration”, and “An Evening of Cole Porter”.
 Mr. Anderson spent two seasons as a vocal fellow at the Tanglewood Music Center and was a Lorraine Hunt Lieberson Fellow with Emmanuel.
 He studied classics at Harvard and voice at the New England Conservatory.